OctopusDeploy/docs/docs/projects/variables/azure-account-variables.md

 ### Accessing the properties in a script

-Each of the above properties can be referenced in PowerShell.
+Each of the above properties can be referenced in any of the supported scripting languages such as PowerShell and Bash.

 ```powershell PowerShell
 # For an account with a variable name of 'azure account'